 6. Job Design and Human Resources.
 This strategic decision area focuses on operations management activities involved in maintaining sufficient human resources that effectively address General Motors’ automotive business needs.
 The objective is to use appropriate job design and HR programs to attract talent and develop the resulting human resources to support the business.
 For example, General Motors’ Technical Education Program attracts qualified workers who want to pursue their careers in an organization that supports continuing education and skills development.
 The implementation of job designs and human resource programs determines employee interconnections and defines General Motors’ organizational structure (business structure).
 In relation, efforts in this strategic decision area of operations management are aligned with strategies for cultural support within the organization.
 For instance, General Motors’ organizational culture (work culture) reinforces business goals while boosting employee morale and productivity.
 In implementing such job designs and HR programs, operations managers ensure that employees are highly productive and effective in contributing to GM’s operational success.

 7. Supply Chain Management.
 In this area of operations management, the strategic decision focuses on maintaining adequate supply to General Motors Company.
 The objective is to maximize supply chain effectiveness and efficiency by solving operational barriers and bottlenecks.
 These barriers or bottlenecks limit or reduce productivity and capacity in automobile and parts manufacturing.
 In this regard, operations managers implement strategies that enhance General Motors’ supply chain.
 For example, programs for transparency and cooperation align suppliers’ growth and capabilities with GM’s growth and supply needs.
-Such programs are included in General Motors’ corporate social responsibility strategy, with suppliers considered as a stakeholder group.
+Such programs are included in General Motors’ corporate social responsibility (CSR) and ESG strategy, with suppliers considered as a stakeholder group.
 In addition, the company’s supply chain is highly productive through a proactive approach that addresses issues associated with external factors in the automotive industry.
 The PESTEL/PESTLE analysis of General Motors Company provides useful information for such proactivity in this strategic decision area of operations management.

 8. Inventory Management.
 Operations managers deal with maintaining sufficient inventory that supports operational goals.
 In this case, the operations management objective is to ensure that General Motors’ inventories reinforce strategies for customer satisfaction and manufacturing schedules, while considering the limits of the supply chain.
 For example, the company must have sufficient inventory that anticipates fluctuations in market demand for GM automobiles, to satisfy customers’ purchases and contribute to customer satisfaction.
 In this strategic decision area, General Motors also determines inventory levels based on productivity requirements.
 Considering the assembly line processes in the automotive business, the company uses various inventory management methods, such as inventory serialization, the perpetual method, and the “first in, first out” (FIFO) method.
 These methods facilitate the fulfillment of General Motors’ goals and objectives in this strategic decision area of operations management.